-Sometimes it feels as if a large portion of our lives are a performance for which society must give its approval.
-As a result, it’s no surprise that social insecurity creeps upon us all the time.
+Sometimes it feels as if a large portion of our lives is a performance for which society must give its approval.
+As a result, it’s no surprise that social insecurity creeps up on us all the time.
 The pressure to appear a certain way, and to wonder whether your social circle will accept you or not, can erode a person’s self-esteem.

 It’s not just about physical appearance in this case, but also about being seen in the right places, knowing the right people, and having a certain status conferred upon you that says, ‘you’ve arrived.’
 It’s a constant struggle to keep up with all of this, especially in the age of social media, and when you feel like you’re falling short, it’s enough to send you into a tailspin.

 Here are the top five reasons for insecurities in a relationship that you should not ignore.

 In a relationship, we are only as secure as we allow ourselves to be.
 But, if we’re already unsure about almost everything in our lives, how can we expect our relationships to be any different?
 Low self-esteem and a general lack of confidence are arguably THE leading causes of relationship insecurity, and they are typically linked to a person’s upbringing.

 Being teased and bullied at school, being constantly told you weren’t good enough, or perhaps even a lack of proper affection as a child… all of these experiences will have long-term consequences on a person and, if unresolved, will continue into adulthood.

 2. Negative Previous Experiences (Emotional Baggage)